svolpe43/flip/README.md

-## Flipper
+## Flip
 ###### A chrome workspace navigation tool.

-Flipper is a easy way to store and organize a bunch of frequently used urls.
+Flip is a easy way to store and organize a bunch of frequently used urls.
 It creates an easy way to "flip" between urls very easily while letting Flipper handle finding and changing the tabs for you.

 ### Installation